Mary Fisher MNZM #174

 |Date of Birth||16 January 1993|

 Mary Fisher is far more than a world-class swimmer.
-A supporter of developing Para swimmers, community advocate and mentor at the Blind Foundation the 23-year-old Wellingtonian has proved as successful on dry land as she has in the water.
+A supporter of developing Para swimmers, community advocate and mentor at Blind Low Vision NZ the Wellingtonian has proved as successful on dry land as she has in the water.

 Taking up competitive swimming aged nine, Mary enjoyed the independence the sport gave her and gradually progressed making her international debut in Australia in 2007.